lemuelkumarga/bible-network/README.md

 ####  Chapter Length

-Assuming that the average human reads 200 words per minute, we can also estimate how long it will take to read 1 chapter every day:
+Assuming that the average human reads <a href="http://www.readingsoft.com/">200 words per minute</a>, we can also estimate how long it will take to read 1 chapter every day:

 ```python